wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-howto-manage-redis-cache-powershell.md

 	New-AzureRmRedisCache -ResourceGroupName myGroup -Name mycache -Location "China North" -Sku Premium -Size P1 -ShardCount 3

-To specify values for the `RedisConfiguration` parameter, enclose the values inside `{}` as a key/value pairs like `@{"maxmemory-policy" = "allkeys-random", "notify-keyspace-events" = "KEA"}`.
+To specify values for the `RedisConfiguration` parameter, enclose the values inside `{}` as key/value pairs like `@{"maxmemory-policy" = "allkeys-random", "notify-keyspace-events" = "KEA"}`.
 The following example creates a standard 1 GB cache with `allkeys-random` maxmemory policy and keyspace notifications configured with `KEA`.
-For more information see [Keyspace notifications (advanced settings)](/documentation/articles/cache-configure/#keyspace-notifications-advanced-settings) and [Maxmemory-policy and maxmemory-reserved](/documentation/articles/cache-configure/#maxmemory-policy-and-maxmemory-reserved).
+For more information, see [Keyspace notifications (advanced settings)](/documentation/articles/cache-configure/#keyspace-notifications-advanced-settings) and [Maxmemory-policy and maxmemory-reserved](/documentation/articles/cache-configure/#maxmemory-policy-and-maxmemory-reserved).

 	New-AzureRmRedisCache -ResourceGroupName myGroup -Name mycache -Location "China North" -RedisConfiguration @{"maxmemory-policy" = "allkeys-random", "notify-keyspace-events" = "KEA"}

-<a name="databases"></a>
-## To configure the databases setting during cache creation
+## <a name="databases"></a> To configure the databases setting during cache creation

 The `databases` setting can be configured only during cache creation.
 The following example creates a premium P3 (26 GB) cache with 48 databases using the [New-AzureRmRedisCache](https://msdn.microsoft.com/zh-cn/library/azure/mt634517.aspx) cmdlet.